emmanuelkamala/emmanuelkamala/README.md

 ### Hi there, I'm Emmanuel Kamala 👋

-🐛 Full-stack developer.
-Available for new opportunities!
+🐛 A Full-stack developer.
+Available for Job opportunities!

 💸 I am glad to relocate or work remotely